Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Related Work

-The present work is situated at the intersection of abstract and structured argumentation.
-Its primary contribution does not lie in introducing new attack types or new semantics, but in making an explicit modelling choice at the abstract level concerning the representation of internal argument structure.
-This section clarifies how this choice relates to, and differs from, existing lines of research.
+The present work lies at the intersection of abstract and structured argumentation.
+Its contribution is not to introduce new attack types or alternative semantics, but to make explicit a modelling choice at the abstract level concerning the representation of internal argument structure.
+This section situates this choice with respect to, and distinguishes it from, existing lines of research.

-\paragraph{Structured argumentation formalisms.} Structured argumentation frameworks such as ASPIC+, DeLP, and deductive argumentation systems provide rich internal representations of arguments based on underlying logical languages, inference rules, and defeat types \cite{DBLP:journals/argcom/BesnardGHMPST14}.
-Within these formalisms, subarguments arise naturally from the construction of arguments, and attacks on subarguments typically induce attacks on their superarguments by definition.
-When such systems are abstracted, this induced behaviour is usually compiled into the attack relation, yielding a standard Dung framework.

-In contrast, the present work does not commit to any particular structured formalism or logical language.
-Instead of deriving subargument relations from syntactic constructions, we treat subarguments as a primitive abstract relation.
-This allows us to reason about structural dependency independently of the mechanisms that generate arguments, and to compare structurally distinct frameworks even when they collapse to the same Dung abstraction.
-Our approach is therefore orthogonal to existing structured formalisms and can be seen as operating at a meta-abstract level above them.